japila-books/spark-structured-streaming-internals/docs/demo/watermark-aggregation-append.md

-== Demo: Streaming Watermark with Aggregation in Append Output Mode
+# Demo: Streaming Watermark with Aggregation in Append Output Mode

-The following demo shows the behaviour and the internals of <<spark-sql-streaming-watermark.md#, streaming watermark>> with a <<spark-sql-streaming-aggregation.md#, streaming aggregation>> in <<spark-sql-streaming-OutputMode.md#Append, Append>> output mode.
+The following demo shows the behaviour and the internals of <<spark-sql-streaming-watermark.md#, streaming watermark>> with a <<spark-sql-streaming-aggregation.md#, streaming aggregation>> in [Append](../OutputMode.md#Append) output mode.

 The demo also shows the behaviour and the internals of <<StateStoreSaveExec.md#, StateStoreSaveExec>> physical operator in <<StateStoreSaveExec.md#doExecute-Append, Append output mode>>.